Juan-Jones/earnonlinemoney/content/blog/best-ecommerce-platforms.md

 ### 1. Shopify

 Want to [sell on Shopify]({{< relref "sell-on-shopify" >}})?
 Shopify stands as one of the most popular and user-friendly ecommerce platforms, catering to businesses of all sizes.
-With its intuitive interface and extensive app store, Shopify allows users to create customizable online stores with ease.
+With [Shopifys extensive app store]({{< relref "shopify-apps" >}}) and intuitive interface users can create customizable online stores with ease.
 Key features include:

 * User-friendly interface,
 * Extensive app store for additional functionalities,